pr0me/SAFIREFUZZ/README.md

   ./safirefuzz -b firmware/wycinwyc.bin -i inputs/wycinwyc -f
   ```

-Firmware binaries and fuzzing seeds used during our evaluation will be made available at https://github.com/pr0me/safirefuzz-experiments.
+Firmware binaries and fuzzing seeds used during our evaluation are available at https://github.com/pr0me/safirefuzz-experiments.

 ## Harnessing
 A basic harness skeleton is provided in `src/harness/skeleton.rs`.